 Based on British author Mary Stewart’s 1971 children’s book ‘The Little Broomstick,’ Mary and The Witch’s Flower is the creation of two Ghibli alumnus: producer Yoshiaki Nishimura and director Hiromasa Yonebayashi, who together founded Studio Ponoc.

-The film is already released in Japan last July but the English language trailer has created a lot of buzz among animated movie lovers who find this very much as a Ghibli production.
-Other than the visual style and storytelling practice, Mary and The Witch’s Flower also somehow resembles Hayao Miyazaki directed Kiki’s Delivery Service that also tells the story of a broom-riding little girl.
+The film is already released in Japan last July but the English language trailer has created a lot of buzz among animated movie lovers who find this very much a Ghibli production.
+Other than the visual style and storytelling practice, Mary and The Witch’s Flower also somehow resembles Hayao Miyazaki-directed Kiki’s Delivery Service which also tells the story of a broom-riding little girl.

-Both the director and producer have long experience in Studio Ghibli production, who also worked together in Oscar-nominated Ghibli film When Marnie Was There (2015).
-Therefore, it is no surprise that they would bring similar sensibilities in storytelling.
+Both the director and producer have long experience in Studio Ghibli production, who also worked together in the Oscar-nominated Ghibli film When Marnie Was There (2015).
+Therefore, it is no surprise that they would bring similar sensibilities to storytelling.

 Watch the movie trailer for ‘Mary and The Witch’s Flower’

 The film follows the titular character Mary who discovers a strange blooming flower that holds magical power and brings a broomstick to life.
 The stick then whisks her away over the clouds to a strange and secret place where she finds a school of magic.